 Watering.
 Keep the garden watered in autumn; there is still plenty of warm weather coming and crops depend on soil moisture to make their final growth and ripen.

 Cleanup.
 Begin garden cleanup as crops come out of the garden.
-Take out of the garden any debris that will allow pests and diseases to overwinter.
-Where there has been no disease or pest problem, green residue can be turned under.
+Remove any plant debris that will allow pests and diseases to overwinter.
+Where there has been no disease or pest problem, the green residue can be turned under.